AI use in award entries – research by The Independent Awards Standards Council

 As one organiser put it:

-“Personally I don’t think really having AI help with awards entries is an issue as judges usually judge them on the substance rather than the writing style, e.g. facts, figures, qualifiable achievements.”
+“Personally, I don’t really think having AI help with awards entries is an issue as judges usually judge them on the substance rather than the writing style, e.g. facts, figures, qualifiable achievements.”

-Another organiser commented “Entrants using AI should be transparent, detailing the extent of AI assistance.”
+Another organiser commented: “Entrants using AI should be transparent, detailing the extent of AI assistance.”

 Here were two comments by judges supporting disclosure: